emrahgecili/emrahgecili.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Statistics, Cukurova University, 2008, Turkey
+* B.S. in Statistics, Cukurova University, 2008
-* B.S. in Mathematics, Cukurova University, 2008, Turkey
+* B.S. in Mathematics, Cukurova University, 2008
 * M.S. in Statistics, University of Cincinnati, 2012
 * Ph.D in Statistics, University of Cincinnati, 2018